edsu/diary/README.md

 ---

+## 3/6/2023

+Today, I have been perplexed by the sight before me.
+It was a strange combination of characters, each in their own way completely different.
+I saw on the docks, *bowsprit*s and *jenny*s, *nakib*s and *gaffer*s, *paraded* around the *internals* of a new land.
+I heard *lambs* of the *estranged*, and a *sall* jangling in a *nutshell*.
+I felt awkward in a *mangle* of people, jostling me from every direction.
+But then I heard a single call out ‘*howdy*’.
+I couldn’t help but feel something bubbling up inside.
+The half smiled faces and *underlip* of the locals, *abdon* and *durst*, the friendly *wardens* introducing me to the port; it was like a weight had been lifted and I suddenly felt free.

 ## 3/5/2023

 Today was a day that I never thought would come.
 The *fabled* *sotto* *burnest* *hutchins* corporation has nominated me for a job.
 It's a *tortuous* process, though the *bayhorse* *copyright* regulations made it nearly impossible.
 And yet, I vaunt myself, for I am now one of their very own *airmen*.
 To be selected from hundreds of other villeins is a great accomplishment and I feel like I'm soaring with the birds.
 As I take a step down the path towards success, I must remain *fiscally* responsible and pass every test and scrutiny with flying colors.
 While I hear the thunder of failure just beyond me, I won't let it shut me down and am determined to succeed!